SokolAnn/BenchmarkCards/BenchmarkCards/⭐timechara.md

 ## 🔒 Ethical and Legal Considerations

-**Privacy And Anonymity**: The dataset consists primarily of publicly available texts, ensuring no private data is included.
+**Privacy And Anonymity**: The dataset is derived from original works of fiction and is shared strictly for research-only purposes.
+No private data is included.

-**Data Licensing**: Utilizes excerpts from copyrighted material under fair use for educational and research purposes.
+**Data Licensing**: Utilizes excerpts from copyrighted material under fair use, strictly for educational and research purposes.
+Usage is restricted to non-commercial research contexts.

 **Consent Procedures**: Not Applicable